bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 04 - GPU + Kubernetes.md

 # Chapter 4 - GPU + Kubernetes
 In chapter 3, we discussed how to run GPU-enabled applications inside a container and tried 2 samples applications.
 In this chapter, we focus on running GPU-enabled apps in a k8s cluster.
 To keep focus and yet be able to use things in production, we pick microk8s.

+**Rationale behind choosing Microk8s**
+- Goal is to self-host kubernetes with less overhead.
-Microk8s is well-maintained by Canonical (Ubuntu), installs with 1 command (snap) and can be customized.
-It is also HA-ready by default, so as long as you add >= 3 nodes, you get HA by default.
+  - Microk8s is well-maintained by Canonical (Ubuntu), installs with 1 command (snap) and can be customized.
+  - It is also HA-ready by default, so as long as you add >= 3 nodes, you get HA by default.

 Our setup is opinionated - there is no cluster autoscaling, and we always use a shared storage (Paperspace managed shared storage) for all nodes.

 In this chapter and next, we will focus on a single node setup.
 This will allow us to experiment and create a script with necessary commands to get started manually.
-In chapter 6, we will set up a multi-node HA cluster using ansible.
+In chapter 6, we will set up a multi-node HA cluster with e2e automation using ansible.

 **Note: If you do not need MIG (multi-instance GPU), you can choose any GPU hardware.** If you need MIG, then it needs to be [A100 or higher (Ampere architecture+)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html).

 ## Set up and Explore Microk8s
 Recommend to set up a private network, VM, and a shared drive from the console, so you can focus on k8s.
 Alternately, you can refer to [CLI/API cheatsheet](Scripts/Paperspace-resources-sheatsheet.md) for commands.

 After you are SSH to the VM, install Microk8s using snap.
 Also install helm3, and set up kubeconfig on the node.
 All commands are self-explanatory.
 Feel free to use apt or direct install for every command except microk8s.
 For microk8s in particular, let us stick to snap.